 — — —

 Photos from this trip are in the Chicago Museum of Contemporary Art album.
-All photos in the Byteful Gallery can be used as desktop wallpapers because they are high resolution (1920×1440) just like the fullscreen & widescreen wallpapers.
+All photos in the Byteful Gallery can be used as widescreen desktop wallpapers because they are high resolution (1920×1440).